ztellman/narrator/README.md

 ### core.async integration

 If `core.async` is included in the classpath, then Narrator also provides a `narrator.query/query-channel` function, which behaves similarly to `query-seq`, but can also be used to process realtime streams.
+A similar capability for [Lamina](https://github.com/ztellman/lamina) is provided via `narrator.query/query-lamina-channel`.

 ### available operators